scchess/Qualimap/doc/analysis.rst

 Global Plots
 """"""""""""

-Plots from this report present a global overview of the counts data and include all the samples.
+Plots from this report present a global overview of the counts data and include all samples.

 :guilabel:`Counts Density`